- November 13 - 14, 2025 -

 The LiveWell Conference will feature workshops focused on holistic well-being to increase both your health span and your life span.
 It will include educational sessions offering practical advice on nutrition, physical activity, mental health, and longevity-enhancing activities and habits.

-The conference is intended for adults of any age that are interested in not just living longer but living
+The conference is intended for adults of any age that are interested in not just living longer, but living healthier for as long as possible.

-For more information on becoming a sponsor or exhibitor, please contact Dionna Dallas Geiser at [email protected]
+For more information on becoming a sponsor or exhibitor, please contact Dionna Dallas Geiser at [email protected].

 The LiveWell Conference 2025 is organized by Sun Health and Sun Health Foundation.
 Sun Health, founded in 1965 in the West Valley of Phoenix, is a nonprofit organization dedicated to enhancing the quality of life for individuals through healthcare, senior living options, and community outreach.
 With a vision to foster holistic well-being and purpose across all stages of life, Sun Health is committed to creating environments for aging well.